Gender Scholar Level 1 certification in Rapid Gender Analysis (2021)

 RGA is the approach recommended in the IASC guidelines.

-This course is designed to develop RGA as a key capability for both individuals – not only gender specialists – and organisations.
-Organisations can expect to see better tailored programmes that get to the real issues, with a bigger group of people able to do the analyses.
+This course develops RGA as a key capability for individuals – not only gender specialists – and organisations.
+Organisations can expect better tailored programmes that get to the real issues, with a bigger group of people able to do the analyses.

 In this course, you will learn with other humanitarians to harness Rapid Gender Analysis in your work, guided by the creators of Rapid Gender Analysis.